 Cinesteam® should not be used on patients with known sensitivity to any of its components, in particular cinnamon.

 Instructions for use: Cinesteam® should be applied on top of an appropriate primary dressing (it is not intended to be in direct contact with the wound).
 The absorbent layer (white surface) should be applied facing the wound, over the primary dressing.
 Application 1.
 Select the size of Cinesteam® that covers the primary dressing.
 If necessary, more than one dressing may be used.
 2. Remove Cinesteam® from its primary packaging and apply it directly onto the primary dressing.
 3. Keep Cinesteam® in place with any suitable medical material.
 How long can Cinesteam be left in place?
-Cinesteam® can be left in place as long as its absorption and odour masking capacities are satisfactory.
-As a precaution, it is recommended not to leave it in place for more than 24 hours.
+Cinesteam® can be left in place as long as its absorption and odour masking capacities are satisfactory (1 to 7 days).
+Frequency of change should be dependent on the level of exudate.
 To remove Cinesteam®, gently peel it off.
 Warnings: - Do not use Cinesteam as a primary dressing - Do not cut Cinesteam® because this could cause cinnamon leakage. - Cinesteam® should not be used if its primary packaging is open or damaged or if the dressing itself is torn. - Do not use Cinesteam® together with an active charcoal dressing, which may impair its odour masking ability. - Do not cover Cinesteam® with occlusive adhesive material or an occlusive dressing. - Do not eat the cinnamon of Cinesteam®. - Do not bathe or shower when wearing Cinesteam®.
-Do not immerse Cinesteam® in water. - Keep out of the reach of children. - Report any serious incidents which may occur in connection with Cinesteam® to Cemag Care and to the healthcare competent authority of your country. - If you have any further questions, ask your doctor, pharmacist or nurse.
+Do not immerse Cinesteam® in water. - Keep out of the reach of children. - Report any serious incidents which may occur in connection with Cinesteam® to Cemag Care and to the healthcare competent authority of your country.

-Cinesteam® exists in the following sizes: - 11 x 19 cm - 11 x 11 cm (available by mid-2020) Storage and specific instructions: - Ship and store flat - Keep away from sunlight - Keep dry - Do not re-use - Do not cut the dressing - Apply the white face towards the wound over the primary dressing
+Cinesteam® exists in the following sizes: - 11 x 19 cm Storage and specific instructions: - Ship and store flat - Keep away from sunlight - Keep dry - Do not re-use - Do not cut the dressing - Apply the white face towards the wound over the primary dressing

 - Effective odour control - Absorption of exudates from the primary dressing - Improvement of quality of life (patients, relatives & caregivers) - Patented & developed in collaboration with wound care experts